samueljeffrey/nc-news-back-end/README.md

 ## Try the API

-#### The hosted API can be found [here](https://samueljeffrey-nc-news.herokuapp.com/api).
+#### The hosted API can be found here: https://samueljeffrey-nc-news.herokuapp.com/api.

-Adding "/api" to the end of the URL and pressing enter will allow you to see a JSON object which will show you all of the endpoints that the API has, with a description of each.
-Any other URL ending that you would type would only result in a JSON object with message "Path not found".
+#### I've also made a hosted front end React App, which makes use of this API, and can be found here: https://samuel-jeffrey-nc-news.netlify.app/.

 ---